OT-BUILDPIPER-MARKETPLACE/BP-PRE-HOOK-STEP/README.md

 > ⚠️ **Note:
 > If you run locally, you need to mention the value of INSTRUCTION_TYPE manually.
-> But when running from BuildPiper (BP), this value will be automatically read from the env_build file.**
+> But when running from BuildPiper (BP), this value will be automatically read from the environment_build file.**

 ## Code Mounting